YongjieX/YongjieX.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science
+    - course: MS in Computer Science
       institution: niversity of Nebraska-Lincoln
       year: 2022 - Current
     - course: MS in Control Science and Engineering